openstack-infra/system-config/doc/source/gerrit.rst

   ssh review.openstack.org -p29418 gerrit flush-caches --all

-Make the user aware that these steps have also removed any group memberships, preferences, SSH keys, contact information, CLA signatures, and so on associated with the old account so some of these may still need to be added to the new one via the Gerrit WebUI if they haven't been already.
+Make the user aware that these steps have also removed any group memberships, preferences, SSH keys, CLA signatures, and so on associated with the old account so some of these may still need to be added to the new one via the Gerrit WebUI if they haven't been already.
 With a careful inspection of all